Rosalie241/SporeModLoader/README.md

 #### Linux

 * Install `make`, `gcc`, `g++` and optionally `i686-w64-mingw32-gcc` and `i686-w64-mingw32-g++`
-* Execute `make`, if you don't have mingw installed, execute `make SporeModManager` instead
+* Execute `make all`, if you don't have mingw installed, execute `make SporeModManager` instead

 #### Windows
 * Open `SporeModLoader.sln` with Visual Studio or execute `msbuild` manually